 - Opt out of prescreened credit offers.
 Reduce the likelihood of someone intercepting your credit card offers in the mail or retrieving them from the trash.
 Call 1-888-5-OPT-OUT to stop creditors and insurers from sending you prescreened offers for five years.
 To stop them permanently, visit optoutprescreen.com.

 - Choose strong passwords.
 Avoid using full words, numeric sequences (like “1234”) or other predictable patterns.
 A strong password should be long, random and include both special characters and numbers.
 Consider using a password manager, a secure tool that saves your passwords for you so you don’t have to remember them.

 - Read emails wisely.
 Be wise about who you share information with online.
 Avoid clicking on anything suspicious or opening attachments, especially if the email contains a solicitation or a request for your personal or financial information.
 Be skeptical.
-Will that random online survey really help you find your true love, or is it just a ploy for your personal information?

 What to do if you’re the victim of identity theft